brianrayxu/EC601-WebRTC-Security-Analysis/README.md

 After deploying our application onto AWS, we started our experiments by first looking at the most obvious angle attack, an attempt to eploit communications.

 ### Security Analysis - DoS Attacks - Sprint 4
-Another
+Another popular angle attack is to do a Denial of Service attack (DoS).

 ### Security Analysis - Signalling Layer - Sprint 5
 In our final sprint, we decided to deploy an attack onto the signalling layer of our application.
 This took the form of a Man in the Middle(MiTM) attack.
-MiTM attacks in our application could take place in two different places,
+MiTM attacks in our application could take place in two different places.
+They could either be a phishing attack between the server and client or in between two clients directly.
+We chose to take the approach of a phishing attack as these are more common and more practical for hackers to pull off.
+A phishing attack is when a third party acts as some trusted component of the application the attack is based on.
+Popular phishing attempts include pop-ups pretending to be Microsoft and saying your PC 'needs' attentiion or fake webpages asking for autentication in order to steal credentials off their victims.

+In order to pull off an attack, we use the open-source project evilginx2.
+Evilginx2 is a CLI application which makes the art of phising easy for anyone.
+Although the package seems to be a bad idea and promote malicious behavior, it is actually used as a research tool and to do exactly what we are doing, research ethods to defend against phishing attacks.

+First, we create a custom phishlet, a webpage to 'act' as the legitimate service, from a copy of the html used in Openvidu's "Create a Room" web page.

 ## Conclusion